ymollard/python-advanced-slides/slides.md

 ---
 ### Mapping

-The `map()` function applies a function to every element from an ierable.
+The `map()` function applies a function to every element from an iterable.

 ```python
 map(f, l)